 ‘He would.
 He needs to know we have this reach but that we’re not monsters, that we could have done as we wished with her little sister as well -’

 ‘Primary-aged.
 What I’ve spent a long time setting up is getting the older girl to agree to all this.’

 ‘She’ll be waiting at a neutral place, with someone she trusts with her, you’ll arrive and speak with her.
 It’s necessary you do actually make this trip, even though the photo which reaches him is a fake.
-Photos of this meeting now won’t be used unless they have to, later.
+Photos of this meeting you’ll have won’t be used unless they have to be, later.

 Word is that he discarded the girls’ mother for some young woman, the mother has a bone marrow issue which costs money which he does provide but not for the operation which would fix the problem – or so it seems.